Geminid Meteor Shower 2020 - Under the Geminids

 The Geminid Meteor Shower is one of the best (if not the best) meteor shower of the year.
 Geminid Meteors are bright with a (seasonally festive) greenish hue that leave long lasting dust trails in the sky.
 This year the skies are setting us up for a fantastic night of meteor watching.
 The 1% waning crescent Moon will rise just before the morning Sun, offering up a fabulous night of hundreds of meteors.

 We will open the Observatory and telescopes at 6:30 p.m. with views of the night sky including distant nebulae and galaxies.
-As meteors become more frequent we will close the Observatory 16" telescope and have everybody setup outside to watch the peak of the meteor shower.
+We will likely keep the primary observatory telescope closed tonight, and have telescopes set up in the Observatory Courtyard, and around our campus.
+Being inside the Observatory Dome will make for difficult viewing conditions of the meteor shower.

 Temperatures will be cold so be sure to dress warm!
 Winter coats, long johns, thick socks, hat, gloves, good winter shoes, and blankets (while observing meteors) are a necessity.
 Be sure to bring a blanket to lay on or a reclining chair for optimal meteor observation.